A complete Turner Hahn/Frank Morales short story.

 “Naw,” he said, shaking his massive head.
 “If Iggie and Mickey were in on this then this girl is somehow connected to their boss.”

-A lot of people in this town thought the smooth, well dressed, handsome professional gambler ran this town.
+A lot of people in this town thought the smooth, well-dressed, handsome professional gambler ran this town.
 I wouldn’t offer up too much of an argument against the idea.
 Brinkley’s sticky fingers seemed to be everywhere in city politics.
 He was especially strong in ward politics down at the grassroots level.
-He had a knack for glad-handing people and making them feel important—while he ran a shiv through their heart in the process.
+He had a knack for glad-handing people and making them feel important—while he ran a shiv through their hearts in the process.

 A few phone calls—some promises given, we could keep to a few associates—and we got what we were looking for.
 The dead girl used to be Nathan Brinkley’s main squeeze.
 She was a high-priced model he met in New York.
 Great looks.
 Great listener.
 Talked a lot when she got drunk.
 Couldn’t keep her mouth shut.
 Apparently said a couple of things at some local nightclubs which really upset Brinkley.